-Some people deal with it by reverting back to the drug or trying other types of aids that can help reduce the unpleasant experiences.
+Some people deal with it by falling back into old habits or trying other substances that may alleviate or reduce the unpleasant experiences.
 This may lead to worse results for the person.
-The best option is to seek professional medical attention, with doctors that will evaluate the person’s individual situation and apply a specific treatment plan for them.
+The best option is to seek professional medical attention with doctors that will evaluate the person’s individual situation and apply a specific treatment plan for them.
 This is called detox.

 The best way to ensure a safe path to recovery is to find medical help as soon as possible.
-There are different ways to do this.
-Doctors prescribe medical detox which consists of a team of medical professionals who administer specific medications that can help ease the user through withdrawal phase.
+There are different ways to go about this, but doctors recommend medical detox.
+The process consists of medical professionals that administer specific medications that can help ease the user through the withdrawal phase.

-Substance use treatment and recovery are more accessible than ever.
-These options are available to help anyone who is suffering from addiction, withdrawal or facing deep psychological issues to which people become reliant on substances.
+Substance use treatment and recovery have become a lot more accessible over the years.
+These options are available to help anyone who is struggling with addiction, withdrawal, or facing deep psychological issues to which people become reliant on substances.
 Maryland is one of the states where addiction rates are high.
 Users have many options to help them be free from drug or substance abuse.